Beautiful Page Arizona

 Page is a place you go to admire nature, and that is it.
 As long as you don’t expect a five star dinner, a nice resort, or a cool brewery to hangout, then you will love it!
 Go to Page for just a good, All-American weekend trip and it will be a wonderful weekend.
 Just don’t go any longer (unless you’re renting a boat).

 These three are magnificent sites to see so you can spend awhile here soaking up their beauty.
 The magnitude of their beauty is so large, you will feel like a drop in the ocean.
 Admire God’s creations and relax in this town.
 As far as other things to do...there’s none.
 As far as restaurants we recommend...there’s none.
 So cook something yummy up or grab some fast food.
 Make this trip all about nature, as it should be.
 PS- don’t go during Arizona’s summer heat!
+There's a lot to do in the wonderful state of Arizona (get some AZ ideas from journeymaxx) so go when the weather is enjoyable.

 Ok enough talking, the pictures speak for themselves.